The Climate and Sustainability Ambassadors

 In the Spring semester the Ambassadors are still on campus, but focus on outreach in the surrounding communities in Southeast Ohio.

-Entering Spring semester 2023, we are excited to partner with area organizations, like Community Food Initiatives and the Athens Arbor Day Committee, to maximize our involvement in community operations dedicated to improving life and action toward environmental action goals!
+Entering Spring semester 2023, we are excited to partner with area organizations, like Community Food Initiatives and Athens City Schools to maximize our involvement in community operations dedicated to improving life and action toward environmental action goals!

 How we Work: